Emerging Professional Sponsorship Program

 APT DC is pleased to sponsor the annual Emerging Professional Sponsorship Program, a tradition since 1999.
 The program provides stipends for active APT DC members who are recent graduates to attend either the annual APTI conference or IPTN workshop.
 As part of its mission, APT DC supports emerging professionals that specialize in historic preservation or one of its affiliated fields - architecture, architectural or materials conservation, architectural history/research, construction, construction management, engineering, interiors, landscape architecture, or planning.

-The successful applicant(s) will be expected to provide within 30 days of event an illustrated article (approximately 500 words and 3 captioned images) discussing the applicants impressions of the event for use by APT DC in the Chapter Newsletter, or other venue, see Statement of Commitment on Application Form.
+Expectations:The successful applicant(s) will be expected to provide, within 30 days after event, an article discussing the applicant's impressions of the event or summarizing a favorite workshop/seminar for use by APT DC on the Chapter Website, or other venue.
+See Statement of Commitment on Application Form.

-Applications for 2019 are available here: Application
+Applications for 2020 are available here: APPLY

 Rebecca Domingue has been with 1200 Architectural Engineers since 2015.
 Ms. Domingue came to 1200AE with a passion for historic preservation from the structural engineering perspective having received her Bachelor of Science in Civil Engineering from the University of Vermont.
 Quickly becoming well versed in the Secretary of Interior Standards for Historic Preservation and the interplay between new construction and historic structures, Rebecca’s work involves structural design and nuanced practice for a wide range of building materials and systems, from new to archaic.